-The top selling Italian novel of all time, The Leopard is not only considered one of the most important works of Italian literature, but all historical fiction.
+The top selling Italian novel of all time, The Leopard is considered one of the most important works of Italian literature, and indeed all historical fiction.

-Books that come with these accolades can be a bit daunting but I loved it from the very beginning.
+Books that come with these accolades can be a bit daunting but I loved this from the very beginning.

-It is the essence of what it means to be Sicilian; about privilege and desire for change; and at its heart, a charming and sensual, powerful yet thoughtful man – our protagonist Don Fabrizo, the Prince of Salina and “the last leopard”.
+But it is really about the essence of what it means to be Sicilian.
+It’s about privilege and desire for change.
+At its heart is a charming and sensual, powerful yet thoughtful man – our protagonist Don Fabrizo, the Prince of Salina and “the last leopard”.
 One of those truly memorable characters.
-(I may have fallen a little bit in love with him myself).
+I may have fallen a little bit in love with him myself.